 1. Making Your Bed

 I’ll happily put off certain chores, but one that I refuse to skip is making my bed.
 I make my bed every single morning without fail because it makes my bedroom look more put together, which in turn makes me feel more put together!
 (I can’t explain why—it just does!)
-I also like sliding into a nicely made bed at night.
-Something about smooth sheets just feels very restful!

 2. Wiping Down Countertops